Well-designed contactor websites not only give potential clients the right impression but also convert visitors into customers.

 A future-proof design tip: As a business owner, you want to ensure your construction company website design is mobile-friendly, so users can interact and engage with your company across devices, without annoyance.
 Considering mobile devices accounted for 63% of organic search engine results, having mobile-friendly web design is a must!

-Unless you’re using a plug-and-play template, it pays to hire a professional designer to create your construction business website.
+Unless you’re using a plug-and-play template, it pays to hire a professional contractor web design company to create your construction business website.
 An intelligently designed website features nothing but the essentials: a navigation menu, logo, tag line, main call-to-action (CTA), and some imagery to showcase products.

 It will feature other information, but won’t clutter the homepage.
 For a web design to be effective, it needs to be streamlined with clear paths for the user to follow.
 It’s always recommended to leave ample room or “white space” between design elements because it increases readability by 20%.